Union violence in the United States: International Association of Bridge Structural Iron Workers, 1906-1911

 The next day, a mysterious suitcase was found outside the home of Times publisher Otis; police moved the suitcase away from the building.
 When they opened it, they heard ticking, and ran.
 They were 60 feet away when the dynamite went off, creating a crater and rattling windows, but without injuring anyone.
 Another dynamite bomb was discovered and disarmed at the Los Angeles home of the president of the anti-union Merchants and Manufacturers Association.

 The southern California crew of Ortie McManigal and James B. Macnamara were still not through, and set off eight more explosions, including a Christmas Day 1910 explosion at the Llewellyn Iron Works in Los Angeles.

 Police found bomb-making equipment, including dynamite, at the Ironworkers Union office in San Francisco, and at the union headquarters in Indianapolis.
 Union member Ortie McManigal later confessed and testified against the others.

 James B. Macnamara pled guilty to placing the Los Angeles Times bomb, and his brother John J. Macnamara, secretary-treasurer of the union, pled guilty to planning the bombing of the Llewellyn Iron Works.
 In all, 40 members of the Iron Workers Union were convicted in the dynamite campaign, including union president Frank Ryan.

 As of 2016, the Ironworkers Union website commented on the bombing spree:

 McNamara, Ryan, Clancy, Butler, Morrin and the others may have done what they thought they had to do to preserve the International Association.
 And despite other consequences of the dynamite campaign, they did save the Union.
 The International Officers stretched the limits of zeal in a righteous cause.
 Their strategy and tactics suffered - not the cause or validity of unionism.

+East St Louis Illinois Riot, 1917

+With the migration of African Americans Northward and the mixing of White and Black workers in factories, the tension was building, largely driven by White workers.
+The AFL, the American Federation of Labor, advocated the separation between European Americans and African Americans in the workplace.
+There were non-violent protests such as walk-outs in protest of having Blacks and Whites working together.
+As tension was building due to advocating for segregation in the workplace, violence soon erupted.

+In 1917, the East St Louis Illinois Riot, known for one of the bloodiest workplace riots, had between 40 and 200 killed and over 6000 African Americans displaced from their homes.
+The NAACP, National Association for the Advancement of Colored People, responded to the violence with a march known as the Silent March.
+Over 10,000 African American men and women demonstrated in Harlem, New York.
+Conflicts continued post World War I, as African Americans continued to face conflicts and tension while the African American labor activism continued.